arroyocode/shopify-resources/README.md

 ## Blogs

 - [Developer Changelog](https://shopify.dev/changelog) - Stay up to date with recent changes to Shopify's APIs and other development products.
+- [Shopify UX](https://ux.shopify.com/) - The latest thinking on commerce, craft, and culture from the Shopify UX team.
 - [Shopify Web Design & Development Blog](https://www.shopify.com/partners/blog) - A blog about design, development, inspiration and updates to the Shopify Partners Program.
 - ['ello Dave Blog](https://ellodave.dev/) - Mostly Shopify blog by David Warrington.